 By maximizing the heat transfer surface area and using liquid hydrogen as a coolant, it is capable of 2.7 MW of heat transfer.
 This cools the incoming air from 387°C to 37°C in 10.3 milliseconds.
 Adding nanoparticles will enhance the heat exchanger capability by up to 40% at no added weight penalties.

 The DASS GN1 engine will operate on multiple fuels (hydrogen, hydrocarbons, and metallic fuels) in order to optimize engine performance.
-Each fuel has characteristic that makes it advantageous.
-The combination of these fuels is expected to increase the turbojet engine output by up to 10%!
-Hydrocarbon fuel, typically used in conventional turbo-jet engines, is a proven technology that provides effective fuel for the engine at subsonic speeds.
-The fact that it is a proven design is advantageous because systems are already designed to handle it, reducing additional complexity regarding engine design.
+Each fuel has characteristics that makes it advantageous.
+The combination of these fuels is expected to increase the turbojet engine output by up to 10%.

 Metallic fuel has excellent storage qualities, high energy content per unit volume, and can assist in convective heat transfer.
 It also has good combustion properties at the nano-scale.

 Afterburners utilize excess air from turbojet to combust additional fuel downstream of the turbine to provide greater thrust.
 The Space Engine Systems afterburner is designed to operate at much higher temperatures than the turbine blades; this allows for higher energy extraction from fuel.
 Higher temperatures are also beneficial in combustion of high density metallic fuels.